hirvinen/dev-academy-2023-exercise/README.md

 [Cypress](https://www.cypress.io/) will be used for frontend end-to-end testing.
 Cypress GUI can be used to run and manage them.
 To launch it, run `npm run cypress` in the frontend directory.

-In order to run them headless, run `npm run cypress` in project root or `npm run test` in the frontend directory.
+In order to run them headless, run `npm run cypress` in project root or `npm run test-e2e` in the frontend directory.
 Videos of the tests / screenshots of failures are generated into `apps/frontend/cypress/{videos,screenshots}`.

 #### Cypress dependencies on Linux / WSL (2)